Cortes, Surigao del Sur

-Cortes, officially the Municipality of Cortes (Surigaonon: Lungsod nan Cortes; Bayan ng Cortes), is a 4th class municipality in the province of Surigao del Sur, Philippines.
+Cortes, officially the Municipality of Cortes (Surigaonon: Lungsod nan Cortes; Bayan ng Cortes), is a municipality in the province of Surigao del Sur, Philippines.
 According to the 2020 census, it has a population of 17,924 people.

 Cortes faces the Philippine Sea on the eastern part.
 It has a protected marine sanctuary located in barangay Balibadon, Capandan, Mabahin, Poblacion, Tigao, Uba and Tag-anongan.
-It is known in the province of Surigao del Sur for its rich source of sea foods in the area.
+It is known in the province of Surigao del Sur for its rich source of seafoods in the area.
 You can find different kinds of fish, crabs, etc. It has beaches with white sands and water falls.
 It also has a bird sanctuary located in barangay Burgos.
 It also has a wide area for agriculture.
-It has two season, rainy and sunny.
+It has two seasons, rainy and sunny.

 History

 Cortes was originally known as "Kagyunod".
 It cannot be traced who changed Kagyunod into Cortes but many believed that Cortes derived its name after Governor General Cortes who was assigned to the Philippines by the Spanish King.

 Cortes was once part of Tandag.
 It gained its independence on October 1, 1953, by virtue of Executive Order No. 642 series of 1953 creating Cortes into an independent municipal or corporation.
 It was not until March 19, 1954, however, that the new local government unit formally started to function with the assumption into office of the first set of municipal officials appointed by then President Elpidio R. Quirino.